nullquant/ComfyUI-BrushNet/README.md

 ## Updates

 May 9, 2024.
 Image batch is implemented.
 You can even add BrushNet to AnimateDiff vid2vid workflow, but they don't work together - they are different models and both try to patch UNet.
-Added [ControlNet canny edge](CN.md) examples.
+Added some more examples.

 May 6, 2024.
 PowerPaint v2 model is implemented.
 After update your workflow probably will not work.
 Don't panic!
 Check `end_at` parameter of BrushNode, if it equals 1, change it to some big number.
 Read about parameters in Usage section below.